TataSher/CV/README.md

 **Key Achievements:**
 - My student and professional Architectural portfolio contain many a project both academic and built of varying degrees of complexity.
 Every stage of the project requires a different application of design skills: from a larger urban scale to the tiniest joinery detail.

 - I applied my design skills not only to the coding areas to make the code as clear as possible but also took care of a pleasant user experience.
-I contributed some fun art to make the apps more interactive and contributed to a clear and user friendly-design.
+I contributed some fun art to make the apps more interactive and contributed to a clean and user friendly-design.

 ### Fast Learner